facelessuser/coloraide-extras/docs/src/markdown/index.md

 # Introduction

-!!! warning "Currently a Prerelease"
+!!! warning "Currently in Beta"
-    Like [ColorAide](https://github.com/facelessuser/coloraide), ColorAide Extras is very usable and out of the alpha stage, but it is currently in a prerelease state.
-This simply means that the API of ColorAide is still in flux to some degree and could affect this package.
+    Since [ColorAide](https://github.com/facelessuser/coloraide) is now in beta, ColorAide Extra is also in beta!

+!!! warning "Experimental"
+    Plugins provided by ColorAide Extras is essentially an experimental playground.
+Regardless of how polished a given plugin may seem, they should be considered experimental.

+## Overview

 ColorAide Extras is an add-on pack containing various plugins for [ColorAide](https://github.com/facelessuser/coloraide).
-ColorAide only ships with a select number of color spaces, ∆E methods, and gamut mapping alternatives.
-ColorAide Extras allows us to offer an additional number of uncommon and/or experimental set of color spaces and other plugins.
+The idea behind ColorAide Extras is to provide an environment for experimental color spaces, ∆E methods, and other plugins.

 ## Installation